drmortalwombat/oscar64/README.md

 One can load the label file in the monitor using the load_labels (ll) command or provide it on the command line for vice with the "-moncommands" command line argument.

+### Creating a d64 disk file

+The compiler can create a .d64 disk file, that includes the compiled .prg file as the first file in the directory and a series of additional resource files.
+The name of the disk file is provided with the -d64 command line options, additional files with the -f or -fz option.

+	oscar64 charsetload.c -d64=charsetload.d64 -fz=../resources/charset.bin

+The compressed files can be loaded into memory and decompressed using the oscar_expand_lzo function from oscar.h or on the fly while reading from disk with the krnio_read_lzo function.

 ### Building the samples